artro8/Symfony3---WebsitePizza/README.md

 Symfony3 - PizzaCMS
 ========================

 PizzaCMS is project which uses framework Symfony 3.
-This project allows change menu from level administration panel.
+This project allows to change menu from level administration panel.
 We must adding a new promotion offerts.
 If our business date will have to be changed, the panel provide this option.

 Project configuration
 ========================